backprop-ai/backprop/README.md

    - Entrance to practical AI should be simple
    - Get state-of-the-art performance in your task without being an expert

+2. Data is a bottleneck

+   - Use AI without needing access to "big data"
+   - With transfer learning, no data is required, but even a small amount can adapt a task to your niche.

-2. There is an overwhelming amount of models
+3. There is an overwhelming amount of models

    - We implement the best ones for various tasks
    - A few general models can accomplish more with less optimisation

-3. Deploying models cost effectively is hard work
+4. Deploying models cost effectively is hard work
    - If our models suit your use case, no deployment is needed
+   - Adapt and deploy a model with a couple of lines of code
    - Our API scales, is always available, and you only pay for usage

 ## Examples